- What Are the Benefits of Content Marketing?

 Yep, the Google gods are all about quality content.

-Google is obsessed with providing their users with the search experiences that deliver what they’re looking for.
+Google is obsessed with providing its users with the search experiences that deliver what they’re looking for.
 High-quality content is often the best way to provide that experience.

 Ok, so Google likes content.
 Who cares?